Ultimate Guide To WordPress RSS

 • http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your site has been installed in a subfolder, e.g. “blog”)
+• http://www.yourdomain.com/blog/comments/feed (if your WP site installation is in a subdomain, e.g. “blog”)

-Being able to display an RSS feed for a single post item can be useful.
+Being able to access an RSS feed for single posts can be useful.
 For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-The formula for using an RSS feed for a specific post is shown below:
+The formula for using an RSS feed for single posts is shown below:

 RSS Feed For Single Post Item